 When don’t I have the right to return goods?

 You don’t have the right to return goods just because you’ve changed your mind about them, unless the retailer has a returns policy which allows you to do this.
-Their policy may specify that the goods must be in the same condition that it was in when you purchased it, etc.
+Their policy may specify that the goods must be in the same condition that they were in when you purchased them, etc.

-You don’t have the right to return goods which were given to you as a gift, unless the retailer has a returns policy which allows this (or there is a serious fault with the goods).
+You also don’t have the right to return goods which were given to you as a gift, unless the retailer has a returns policy which allows this or there is a serious fault with the goods.
 Many retailers are willing to give the buyer an exchange card at the time of purchase, which can be used if the person receiving the gift would rather exchange it for something else at the shop.

-If you bought goods for consumer purposes, and the goods don’t do what they are supposed to (e.g. they are broken) but the problem is minor; it is the retailer’s decision whether to give you a refund or get the goods repaired for you instead.
+If you bought goods for consumer purposes, and the goods don’t do what they are supposed to (e.g. they are broken) but the problem is minor; it is the retailer’s decision whether to give you a refund or get the goods repaired for you instead (more about this below).

 Back to top